BohuTANG/databend/docs/doc/10-deploy/07-query/10-query-config.md

   Query Server Configuration
 ---

-The configuration file `databend-query.toml` contains settings for configuring the Databend query server.
+The configuration file `databend-query.toml` contains settings for configuring the databend-query server.
 Additionally, you can configure more settings for the query server with the script `databend-query`.
 To find out the available settings with the script, refer to the script's help information:

 ```bash
 ./databend-query -h